-NOTE: It is not possible to configure the optional properties of picklist variables using Save Type 4.
+- It is not possible to configure the scenario cloning behavior of a table variable using Save Type 4.
+If a new variable is created, it uses the default behavior (Automatic). - It is not possible to configure the optional properties of picklist variables using Save Type 4.
 These properties can only be modified in the Edit File Group dialog.